jaketon121/Online-Money-Making/Food Deliver/LOW PAYING Offers: DoorDash New Pay Model TIPS To Make More Money.md

   you have willing to try , no body know when you reject it .

-- Quick return one -  accept the one let me get a quick turnaround but also in a very busy area
+- Quick return one -  accept the one let me get a quick turnaround but also in a very busy area - not that deliver drop by time ...